archanpatkar/Physics-Calculator/README.md

 # Physics-Calculator
-This is a android app created for calculating Velocity and acceleration and moving the ball according to it
+## This is a android app for calculating Velocity and Acceleration and animating the movement

+### Old Application Created for School Science Project in IX Standard